DoctorPCOD/DoctorPCOD/labs/code_rubric.md

 This rubric and all lists may not be exhaustive and may be added to as the semester progresses.

-## Currently Unanswered Questions
-As of May 2025, I have not included program or data memory usage directly into the lab score.
-Generally, bloated code will be dinged for the issues that cause the code to be bloated in the first place.
-If you are interested, jump to the end of this file to get information on how much program and data memory used in the best code I could write as of May 2025.

 ## The Rubric
 The severity level leading to the greatest score deduction will be the ultimate score determinant.
 (For example, code with 3 low severity issues and 1 medium severity issue will receive a grade of 50%.)